This form can be used to estimate the integration time needed to reach a requested signal-to-noise for a given brightness temperature.

 GREAT receives signal in two frequency bands, USB and LSB.
 The transmission plot shows the two possible tunings, putting the line in the USB or in the LSB.
 Noise comes from both USB and LSB.
 Integration times are calculated for both tunings.

-The original version of this form and the program to estimate the desired quantities were written by Riccardo Melchiorri based on a previous PHP code version.
+The original versions of this form and the program to estimate the desired quantities were written by Riccardo Melchiorri based on a previous PHP code version.

 The time estimator calculates the time required to reach an rms brightness temperature , ΔTR* , (TR* = TA* /ηfss, where ηfss is the forward scattering efficiency, = 0.97 for GREAT at all bands) for a line at a frequency ν by solving the standard radiometric formula